-The JSON, CEF, and LEEF for the accurate byte count work events are related to the 'Show Amount of Data Transfer' preview feature available with the Illumio Core 20.2.0 release.
+The JSON, CEF, and LEEF for the accurate byte count work events are related to the 'Show Amount of Data Transfer' preview feature, which is available with the 20.2.0 release.

-The PCE now reports amount of data transferred in to and out of workloads and applications in a datacenter.
-The number of bytes sent by and received by the provider of an application are provided separately.
-These values can be seen in traffic flow summaries streamed out of the PCE.
-This capability can be enabled on a per-workload basis in the Workload page.
-It can also be enabled in the pairing profile so that workloads are directly paired into this mode.
+The PCE now reports the amount of data transferred into and out of workloads and applications in a data center.
+The number of bytes sent by and received by an application's provider is provided separately.
+These values can be seen in traffic flow summaries streamed from the

+PCE.
+You can enable this capability on a per-workload basis in the Workload page.
+You can also enable it in the pairing profile so that workloads are directly paired into this mode.

-The direction reported in flow summary is from the viewpoint of the provider of the flow:
+The direction reported in the flow summary is from the viewpoint of the provider of flow: